Board of Directors

 Outside of law, Nicky enjoys hot yoga, spicy food, and anime.

-Aside from law, Sophie completed her undergraduate degree in industrial engineering with High Honours at the University of Toronto.
-She had a wide range of professional experience across various industries such as manufacturing, food and beverage, energy, and not-for-profit.
-She also worked part-time at the student union for two years during her undergrad.
+Sophie is an incoming 3L at the University of Toronto Faculty of Law and a summer student at Osler, Hoskin & Harcourt LLP.
+Sophie completed her undergraduate degree in industrial engineering with High Honours at the University of Toronto.
+She had a wide range of professional experience across industries such as manufacturing, food and beverage, energy, and not-for-profit.